MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-overview.md

 ### Picking a starting point

-With everything explained before we recommend to start the containerization of your new Java application with 2 vCPu cores, 4 GB with 75% allocated to JVN Heap memory and the Parallel GC.
+With everything explained before, and if you have not picked a starting point yet, we recommend to start the containerization of your new Java application with 2 vCPu cores, 4 GB with 75% allocated to JVN Heap memory and the Parallel GC.
 If you think that will not work then the table below gives you combinations of CPU, memory and GC you can alternatively choose as your starting point.

-TODO
+TODO - add memory / vCPU cores / GC combination table

 ## Existing (on premises) application

 If you already have your application running on premises or on a VM in the cloud then our recommendation is to start your containerization journey with:

+1. the same amount of memory as the application currently has access to.
 1. the same amount of CPU (cores) the application has currently available
-1. the same amount of memory as the application currently has access to.
 1. the same JVM parameters as currently in use.

-If the vCPU cores and/or memory combination is not available pick the closest one rounding up the vCPU cores and memory.
+If the vCPU cores and/or container memory combination is not available pick the closest one rounding up the vCPU cores and container memory.

 ## Next steps